tarantool/doc/doc/reference/reference_sql/sql_statements_and_clauses.rst

 In an expression with no ``COLLATE`` clauses, literals have collation ``"binary"``, columns have the collation specified by ``CREATE TABLE``.

-In other words, to pick a collation, we use: |br|
+In other words, to pick a collation, Tarantool uses: |br|
 the first ``COLLATE`` clause in an expression if it was specified, |br|
 else the the column's ``COLLATE`` clause if it was specified, |br|
 else ``"binary"``.